Let’s Talk About Magnesium

-OK, here is the scoop on magnesium.
+OK, here is the scoop on magnesium for health.
 You need it.
 You may not want it, but you need it.
 Get over it & take your magnesium.
 Sounds like your mom speaking.

 Sounds important and it is.
 Without it, your body would not function as well as you would want it to.
 So, for right now, instead of saying “drink your milk and take your vitamins,” we are going to say take your magnesium.